W. C. McClure – Author of Fantasy, Children’s and Science Fiction

 |A||My father tells a story of a two year old version of me entertaining my parents with a complex fantasy story on a long drive.
 Tales being what they are and having no recollection of this myself, I’m not sure if I can count that as my first step as an author.
 Still, storytelling has taken hold of me for as long as I can remember.
 I was the kid insisting on one more chapter at bedtime while my father read each character with a different voice. |

-I won some recognition for stories I’d written through my school years and was the head editor of my high school newspaper my senior year.
+I won some recognition for stories written in my school years and was the head editor of my high school newspaper my senior year.
 The positive attention and support I received because of these events likely fanned my enthusiasm for the craft.
 Despite all of that momentum, though, I nearly stopped writing altogether after earning my literature degree in college.
-For a year after graduation I couldn’t stomach anything more than a short story.
+For a solid year after graduation I couldn’t stomach anything more than a short story.
 Somehow I also couldn’t stop, either.
-I read every fairy tale I could get my hands on, followed by short story collections in brittle yellowed books from a century or so prior.
+I read every fairy tale I could get my hands on, followed by short story collections in brittle yellowed volumes from a century or so prior.
 I couldn’t have chosen a better way to set the groundwork for the writing to come if I had tried.